jacobmmorgan/School-Notes/Untitled.md

 the star and crscent shall not be worn by everyamn but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be an intelligent man a man of truth he must tamper action with wisdom and above all walk in the light of god

-the star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor an
+the star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be an intelligent man a man of turh he must tamper action with wisdom and above all walk in the light of god